-Since 1999, Saint Catherine Academy has offered a high-quality alternative education for young people of all faiths who have intellectual and developmental disabilities, including autism.
+Since 1999, Saint Catherine Academy has offered a high-quality alternative education for young people with disabilities of all faiths.

 Through Our Core Values...

 - We respect the dignity and diversity of each student.